About the data

 Unfortunately, some governments aren’t keen to reveal how much politicians are paid.

-If you want to help me fill in the data gaps, you can submit new data.
+If you want to help fill in the gaps, you can submit new data.

 How accurate is the data?

-At the time of writing, this appears to be the only place on the internet attempting to compile political salaries into one big dataset.
+This appears to be the only website attempting to compile political salaries into one big dataset using credible data sources.

 However, there will almost certainly be some inaccuracies.